Jump in Florida, Nevada early voting could reap Latino gains for Clinton

 “And keep in mind, because Hispanic is a self-identifying marker, studies have found that the real Hispanic vote is larger than the registration.
 So while Hispanics might make up 14.2 percent of the voters who have voted so far, in reality, the number is larger,” he wrote.

-But the raw data leave a number of questions.
-Will Latinos keep up the higher turnout rates on Election Day?
-For which candidate did they vote?
-Will turnout from Latinos and other minorities make enough of a difference to swing Florida and other states?
+Despite the surge in early voting, there is no certainty about which candidate people chose for president.
+There is also no guarantee that the higher Latino turnout rate will continue on Election Day and that they and other minority voters will make enough of a difference to swing Florida and other states.

-Trump kicked off his maverick campaign last year by calling many Mexican immigrants rapists and criminals, and his relationship with Latinos hardly improved from there.
-From his calls to build a wall on the border and have Mexico pay for it, to comments that an American-born judge could not do his job because of his Mexican heritage, Trump has consistently had low polling figures with Latinos across the country.
+Trump kicked off his maverick campaign last year by describing Mexican immigrants as rapists and criminals, and made a tough stance on immigration a signature part of his vision for America.
+He called for a wall to be built on the border and said an American-born federal judge could not do his job because of his Mexican heritage.

+That rhetoric might be hurting him in an increasingly diverse Florida, where many election watchers believe Trump must win to have a chance to secure the minimum 270 votes in the Electoral College needed to claim the White House.

+Daniel Smith, a political science professor at the University of Florida who also does voting research, said Democrats have a strong lead among Hispanics who have voted early in Florida.

 The state of Nevada does not note race or ethnicity on its voter registration but other data there suggest Latinos also are turning out in force.